levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-That makes sense for Python, but what if we wanted to support this operation in our language, what would we make it do?
-Instead of throwing a syntax error, we could conceivably just convert the number to a string and concatenate the two together.
+That makes sense for Python, but what if we wanted to support this operation in our language, and if so, what would we make it do?
+Instead of throwing a syntax error, we could just convert the number to a string and concatenate the two together.
 Python forces you to write this out explicitly, e.g. `str(21) + "hello world"`, but we could do this automatically.

 Doing an operation automatically because it is the most common and desired outcome is called "syntactic sugar".
 The language designer makes it easy for language users to write code by executing some implied operations automatically.
 Going back to Python, if you run: